SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 ![Data Server Class Diagram](../out/Implementation/DataServerClass/DataServerClass.svg)

 In the next diagram the entities of the data server are exposed.
-It looks exactly the same as the GRD since by using JPA, we ensure that the relationships we set in the data server's entities are transfered to the database,
+It looks similar to the GRD since the system uses JPA, ensuring that the relationships in the data server's entities are transfered to the database,

 ![Entities Data Server](../out/Implementation/EntitiesDataServerClass/EntitiesDataServerClass.svg)

 The following diagram displays a summary of the data server class diagram.
-In it we can see the services and which repositories they use.
+Services and repositories can be seen on it.

 ![Summary Data Server](../out/Implementation/SummaryDataServerClass/SummaryDataServerClass.svg)